Ahead of yatra, Rahul Gandhi offers floral tributes at his father's memorial in Sriperumbudur | Law-Order

 Rajiv Gandhi was assassinated in a suicide bombing in Sriperumbudur on May 21, 1991.

 Earlier, Rahul planted a sapling at the memorial.
-TNCC chief K S Alagiri and other senior leaders accompanied Gandhi.
+TNCC chief K S Alagiri and other senior party leaders accompanied Rahul.

 He would leave for the southern coastal Kanyakumari district and after visiting the twin memorials for the savants: Thiruvalluvar and Swami Vivekananda besides those for Kamaraj and Gandhi Mandapam, he would launch the 3,500 km-long 'Bharat Jodo Yatra' covering 12 states.